ucsb-cs48/w20/_lab/lab01.md

 <div class="grade" markdown="1">

-**Graded**: (20 pts) You earn these points if/when you:
+**Graded**: (15 pts) You earn these points if/when you:
-* met the criteria for the previous item (present in lab, team forked repo, you are a collaborator), AND
+* met the criteria for the previous item (present in lab, team branched repo, you are a collaborator), AND
 * your team has created a Kanban board by the due date of the lab, ({{page.due |  date: "%a, %b %d at %l:%M%p"}})

 </div>